theNewDynamic/oregonsadventurecoast.com/content/blog/where-to-find-razor-clams-on-oregon-s-adventure-coast.md

 ---
+_schema: default
 title: Where to find Razor Clams on Oregon's Adventure Coast
+draft: true
-date: 2020-05-29T07:00:00.000+00:00
+date: 2020-05-29T07:00:00Z
+description: >-
-description: 'Whether you prefer to catch and cook your own or have an expert prepare them for you, Oregon’s Adventure Coast has an abundance of options to try out the ever-popular Pacific Razor Clams. '
+  Whether you prefer to catch and cook your own or have an expert prepare them for you, Oregon’s Adventure Coast has an abundance of options to try out the ever-popular Pacific Razor Clams.
-image: "/img/razor-clam-695x322.jpg"
+image: /img/razor-clam-695x322.jpg
 tags:
   - razor clams
   - pacific razor clams
   - coos bay clamming
   - charleston clamming
   - north bend clamming
-old_categories:
+categories:
-- Crabbing & Clamming
+  - Clamming
-- fishing
 seo:
   title: Where to Find Razor Clams on Oregon's Adventure Coast
+  description: >-
-  description: 'Whether you prefer to catch and cook your own or have an expert prepare
-    them for you Oregon’s Adventure Coast has an abundance of options to try out the ever-popular Pacific Razor Clams. '
+    Whether you prefer to catch and cook your own or have an expert prepare them for you Oregon’s Adventure Coast has an abundance of options to try out the ever-popular Pacific Razor Clams.
   imgalt: 'Digging for Razor Clams '
-  image: "/img/razor-clam-695x322.jpg"
+  image: /img/razor-clam-695x322.jpg
-aliases: []
-accordion_sections: []
-categories:
-- Clamming
 warning: false
-warning_copy: ''
+old_categories:
+  - Crabbing & Clamming
+  - fishing
 ---
 Whether you prefer to catch and cook your own or have an expert prepare them for you [Oregon’s Adventure Coast](https://www.oregonsadventurecoast.com/) has an abundance of options to try out the ever-popular Pacific Razor Clams.
 These clams have a mild and sweet brininess that is more delicate than other clams, making them perfect for chowder, steaks or fritters.